 In the long term, demand may become less inelastic because substitutes develop; but, at the moment alternatives are now widely available.
 This means as price rises, demand doesn’t drop off.
 People just pay the higher prices.

 Disappointing yields from known suppliers

 The price of oil does not just depend on economic fundamentals.
-There is also an element of speculation with investors predicting oil prices will keep rising, therefore, they are buying oil futures pushing prices up.
+There is also an element of speculation.
+If investors predict oil prices will keep rising, they will buy oil futures to keep pushing prices up.